 A trivial formalization of WN might consist in declaring formal subsumptions for all unique beginners (top level synsets) under DOLCE categories, but this proved to be impossible, since the intension of unique beginners, once they are formalized as classes, is not consistent with the intension of DOLCE categories.
-Then we started (Gangemi et al. 2002) deepening our analysis of WN synsets, in order to find synsets that could be subsumed by a DOLCE category (or one of their subclasses) without being inconsistent.
+Then we started (Gangemi et al. 2002) deepening our analysis of WN synsets, in order to find synsets that could be subsumed by a DOLCE category without being inconsistent.

 In our previous OntoWordNet work, WordNet 1.6 has been analyzed, and 809 synsets have been relinked to DOLCE-Lite+ in order to harmonize ("sweeten") WN taxonomies with DOLCE-Lite+.
-A working hypothesis $(A7_D)$ has been that the taxonomy branches of the relinked synsets are ontologically consistent with the DOLCE-Lite+ concepts, to which the relinking is targeted.
-This hypothesis proved inadequate in the initial attempts to get a complete DOLCE coverage of WordNet, since the intended meanings of hyponym synsets are usually not consistent through the entire branching (cf. Gangemi et al. 2002 for examples) After some additional work, the current linking of 809 synsets seems acceptable, but it needs refinement, since some subsumptions are debatable, and it must be considered that some extensions of DOLCE-Lite+ are still unstable.
+A working hypothesis (A7_D) has been that the taxonomy branches of the relinked synsets are ontologically consistent with the DOLCE-Lite+ concepts, to which the relinking is targeted.
+After some additional work, the current linking of 809 synsets seems acceptable, but it needs refinement, since some subsumptions are debatable, and it must be considered that some extensions of DOLCE-Lite+ are still unstable.